ariadne-cps/ariadne/doc/smt_solver_design.md

 real theory atoms, validated numerical pruning and certification, controlled epsilon relaxation, and parallel box search.

+### Primary application target: neural certificate verification

+The near-term development target is formal certification of neural-network bounds in workflows such as FOSSIL-style Lyapunov/barrier verification and CARe-style residual certification.
+These workflows translate a trained smooth network and its symbolic derivatives into bounded quantifier-free nonlinear real arithmetic queries over compact domains.

+The solver roadmap therefore prioritizes, in this order:

+1. epsilon-safe SAT/theory interaction with explained theory propagation;
+2. strong validated ICP for large smooth composed expressions, including monotonicity/Newton-style contraction where applicable;
+3. efficient handling of large shared expression DAGs produced by feed-forward networks and their derivatives;
+4. robust support for polynomial and transcendental activations and dynamics;
+5. fast counterexample/witness discovery for CEGIS loops;
+6. elimination of algorithmic UNKNOWN outcomes on the declared bounded QF_NRA fragment, establishing the intended delta-complete decision behavior;
+7. only after those goals, broader language features such as richer SMT-LIB integration, quantifiers, or dedicated ODE solving.

+For this target, ODE trajectories are normally not integrated by the SMT core.
+FOSSIL-like verification supplies the Lie derivative as the symbolic real expression grad(C)(x) dot f(x), while CARe-like verification supplies symbolic time/state derivatives and Hamiltonian residual expressions.
+The SMT task is therefore primarily bounded QF_NRA with nonlinear/transcendental terms, Boolean structure, and large composed expression graphs.

 The solver currently exposes three outcomes:

 - `UNSAT`: the bounded query has been rigorously excluded.